miku/exploreio/Solutions.md

 }
 ```

-The reader embeds another reader and keeps a count.
+The reader uses another reader and keeps a count.
 In the Read method, we
 increment the count, in this case atomially with the help of the
 [atomic.AddUint64](https://golang.org/pkg/sync/atomic/#AddUint64).

-Finally, we define a public method count, that returns the number of bytes
+Finally, we define a public method *Count*, that returns the number of bytes
 read, that atomically reads of the value with
 [atomic.LoadUint64](https://golang.org/pkg/sync/atomic/#LoadUint64).